 Trevor Corson is an adjunct professor in the creative writing graduate program at Columbia University in New York City, where he advises nonfiction thesis projects, and has taught narrative science writing in the graduate program in science journalism at Boston University.
-Trevor has also been a teaching fellow in the writing program at Columbia, where his responsibilities included teaching four semesters of a core-curriculum undergraduate writing seminar, serving on a curriculum development team, and helping to train incoming instructors in writing pedagogy.
+Trevor has also been a teaching fellow and senior instructor in the writing program at Columbia, where his responsibilities included teaching four semesters of a core-curriculum undergraduate writing seminar, serving on a curriculum development team, and helping to train incoming instructors in writing pedagogy.

 Trevor has taught writing workshops and classes at the Key West Literary Seminar, the Nieman Conference on Narrative Journalism at Harvard University, and at the University of Miami, and has been a visiting writer in the MFA program at the University of Memphis.
 As an adjunct professor at The New School in New York, Trevor has also taught a popular undergraduate seminar that examines Japan through food, religion, and erotica.
 As a member of the faculty of Brooklyn Friends School for two years, Trevor created and taught a new East Asian studies curriculum in the upper school, including courses in the modern history of China and Japan and in classical Chinese philosophy, and language classes in Mandarin Chinese.
 Trevor is also a frequent lecturer at schools, universities, and symposia throughout the United States on the topics of his books, emphasizing environmental stewardship and how personal choices can contribute to sustainability.